Butanone: Applications

-As a solvent
+Solvent

 Butanone is an effective and common solvent and is used in processes involving gums, resins, cellulose acetate and nitrocellulose coatings and in vinyl films.
 For this reason it finds use in the manufacture of plastics, textiles, in the production of paraffin wax, and in household products such as lacquer, varnishes, paint remover, a denaturing agent for denatured alcohol, glues, and as a cleaning agent.
+It is a prime component of plumbers' priming fluid, used to clean PVC materials.
 It has similar solvent properties to acetone but boils at a higher temperature and has a significantly slower evaporation rate.
 Unlike acetone, it forms an azeotrope with water, making it useful for azeotropic distillation of moisture in certain applications.
 Butanone is also used in dry erase markers as the solvent of the erasable dye.

-As a plastic welding agent
+The hydroxylamine derivative of butanone is methylethyl ketone oxime (MEKO), which also find use in paints and varnishes as an anti-skinning agent.

+Plastic welding

 As butanone dissolves polystyrene and many other plastics, it is sold as "model cement" for use in connecting parts of scale model kits.
-Though often considered an adhesive, it is actually functioning as a welding agent in this context.
+Though often considered an adhesive, it is functioning as a welding agent in this context.

 Other uses

 Butanone is the precursor to methyl ethyl ketone peroxide, which is a catalyst for some polymerization reactions such as crosslinking of unsaturated polyester resins.
 Dimethylglyoxime can be prepared from butanone first by reaction with ethyl nitrite to give diacetyl monoxime followed by conversion to the dioxime:

-In the Peroxide process on producing hydrazine, the starting chemical ammonia is bonded to butanone, oxidized by hydrogen peroxide, bonded to another ammonia molecule.
+In the peroxide process on producing hydrazine, the starting chemical ammonia is bonded to butanone, oxidized by hydrogen peroxide, bonded to another ammonia molecule.

-In the final step of the process, a hydrolysis produces the desired product hydrazine and regenerates the butanone.
+In the final step of the process, hydrolysis produces the desired product, hydrazine, and regenerates the butanone.